Ali Macalintal: Killing and response

 At around 07:00 (UTC+8) on June 23, 2025, Macalintal was shot three times in the abdomen by a hooded gunman at a spa in Barangay Lagao, General Santos.
 The gunman subsequently fled the scene on a motorbike.
 Macalintal, who had been at the spa to provide accupuncture, was taken to a local hospital, where she was declared dead.
 The local police stated whether the shooting was linked to her human rights activism, her links with leftist political parties, her former broadcasting work with RPN and Bandera News, or recent business ventures she had made concerning her beauty business.

 Macalintal's death attracted attention from national and international human rights organisations, who noted her links to human rights organisations and local media, as well as her status as a transgender woman, as potential motives for her killing.

 The human rights organisation Karpatan, for whom Macalintal had previously worked, released a statement alleging that Macalintal had told them in 2024 that she was being harassed by members of Task Force Gensan, a security force associated with the Armed Forces of the Philippines based in General Santos, including them visiting the homes of her neighbour and cousin to query her whereabouts.
 Human Rights Watch stated it had seen confirmed proof that in 2019 Macalintal had been sent a draft press release stating she had been shot to death, in a form of state intimidation, and called on Philippine President Bongbong Marcos, to demonstrate his commitment to human rights by ensuring justice for Macalintal and other victims of human rights abuses.

 The Filipino LGBTQ rights group Bahaghari Philippines released a statement commemorating Macalintal, describing her as "never afraid to speak truth to power and expose uncomfortable truths".

 The Commission on Human Rights condemned the killings of Macalintal as well as Gian Molina, another transgender woman whose body had been found on the same day as Macalintal's killing in the Cagayan River.
 It urged the authorities to make swift and impartial probes, to hold the perpetrators' accountable, and to respect the women's gender identities in official records.
 It also urged the Congress of the Philippines to pass the SOGIESC Equality Bill and the Comprehensive Anti-Discrimination Bill to enshrine LGBTQ rights under Filipino law.
+ASEAN Parliamentarians for Human Rights "strongly condemned" Macalintal's murder.

 Amnesty International Philippines noted that Macalintal's killing occurred during Pride Month, as well as days after the United Nations Special Rapporteur on Freedom of Opinion and Expression presented her final report on the Philippines which found that attacks on journalists and slow investigations into crimes committed against them had continued under the Marcos presidency.
 The Presidential Task Force on Media Security pledged a "thorough enquiry" with local police to investigate if there were any links between Macalintal's killing and her media work.